Hadley Richardson

 Elizabeth Hadley Richardson (November 9, 1891 – January 22, 1979) was the first wife of American author Ernest Hemingway.
 The two married in 1921 after a courtship of less than a year, and moved to Paris within months of being married.
-In Paris, Hemingway pursued a writing career, and through him Hadley met other expatriate American and British writers.
+In Paris, Hemingway pursued a writing career, and through him Richardson met other expatriate American and British writers.

-In 1925, Hadley learned of Hemingway's affair with Pauline Pfeiffer.
-Pfeiffer had been Hadley's best friend and had lived and traveled with the Hemingways.
-Hadley divorced Hemingway in 1927.
-In 1933, Hadley married a second time, to journalist Paul Mowrer, whom she met in Paris.
+In 1926, Richardson learned of Hemingway's affair with Pauline Pfeiffer.
+Pfeiffer had been Richardson's best friend and had lived and traveled with the Hemingways.
+Richardson divorced Hemingway in 1927.
+In 1933, Richardson married a second time, to journalist Paul Mowrer, whom she met in Paris.

 Early life

 Elizabeth Hadley Richardson was born on November 9, 1891, in St. Louis, Missouri, the youngest of five children.
-Hadley's mother, Florence Wyman-Richardson, was an accomplished musician and singer, and her father James Richardson Jr., worked for a family-owned pharmaceutical company.
-As a child, Hadley fell out of a second-story window and consequently was bed-ridden for a year.
-After the accident, her mother became overly protective, not allowing Hadley to learn how to swim or engage in other physical activities.
-Hadley's father was less protective, but in 1903 he died by suicide in response to financial difficulties.
+Richardson's mother, Florence Wyman Richardson (née Hadley), was an accomplished musician and singer, and her father, James Richardson Jr., worked for a family-owned pharmaceutical company.
+As a child, Richardson fell out of a second-story window and consequently was bed-ridden for a year.
+After the accident, her mother became overly protective, not allowing Richardson to learn how to swim or engage in other physical activities.
+Richardson's father was less protective, but in 1903 he died by suicide in response to financial difficulties.

-As a teenager, Hadley became painfully shy and reclusive.
+As a teenager, Richardson became painfully shy and reclusive.
 She attended Mary Institute in St. Louis, and then attended college at Bryn Mawr.
-However, when her mother decided Hadley was "too delicate, both physically and emotionally," she left college.
-The death of her sister Dorothea in an apartment fire earlier that year may have contributed to Hadley's decision to leave college.
-Hemingway scholar Jamie Barlowe believes Hadley represented a "True Woman" as opposed to a "New Woman" of the early 20th century.
+However, when her mother decided Richardson was "too delicate, both physically and emotionally," she left college.
+The death of her sister Dorothea in an apartment fire earlier that year may have contributed to Richardson's decision to leave college.
+Hemingway scholar Jamie Barlowe believes that (from Hemingway's point of view) Richardson represented a "True Woman" as opposed to a "New Woman" of the early 20th century.
 The "True Woman" was "emotional, dependent, gentle—a true follower."

-After her return from college, Hadley lived a restricted life—her sister and her mother continued to worry about her health—with little opportunity for physical activity or much of a social life.
-Her mother did allow Hadley to visit her former Bryn Mawr roommate Edna Rapallo in Vermont one summer.
+After her return from college, Richardson lived a restricted life—her sister and her mother continued to worry about her health—with little opportunity for physical activity or much of a social life.
+Her mother did allow Richardson to visit her former Bryn Mawr roommate Edna Rapallo in Vermont one summer.
 While visiting her friend, she enjoyed playing tennis, and she met Maxfield Parrish, but when her mother became worried over her well-being, she was forced to return home.
-While her mother became reclusive and immersed herself in spiritualism, Hadley spent some years attempting to attain a career as a pianist, until she abandoned music, believing she lacked talent.
+While her mother became reclusive and immersed herself in spiritualism, Richardson spent some years attempting to attain a career as a pianist, until she abandoned music, believing she lacked talent.
 She later did perform weekly in a church.
-When her mother developed Bright's Disease, Hadley nursed her until her death.
+When her mother developed Bright's Disease, Richardson nursed her until her death.